fluxcd/website/content/en/blog/2022-05-12-flux-at-kubecon-eu-2022/index.md

 there and we are looking forward to meeting you in-person or in our virtual sessions, meetings and co-located events. 🎉

+**Update:** 2022-05-16: We updated the details of the project meeting.

 ## If you can't make it to KubeCon

 Many of us won't be able to attend in-person this time around.
 Don't